 For the purpose of disclosing identity, the owner or controller of any interest or short position in securities disclosed must be specified, in addition to any other details.
 The naming of nominees or vehicle companies is insufficient.
-If the owner or controller of the interest or short position is a trust, details of the trustee(s), the settlor and the beneficiaries of the trust must be disclosed.
-Where the beneficiaries are a connected group, for example, members of a family, a description of the group will normally be sufficient.

 The Panel may require additional information to be disclosed when it appears to be appropriate, for example to identify other persons who have an interest in the securities in question.
 However, in the case of disclosures by fund managers of dealings on behalf of, or positions held for the account of, discretionary clients, the clients need not be named.